Amourspirit/python_ooo_dev_tools/docs/help/draw/format/direct/shape/position_size/position_size/adapt.rst

     :backlinks: none
     :depth: 2

-The :py:class:`ooodev.format.draw.direct.position_size.position_size.position.Adapt` class is used to modify the values seen in :numref:`c4bf44f7-94bc-4e6c-a713-11c5856bfa88` of a shape.
+The :py:class:`ooodev.format.draw.direct.position_size.position_size.Adapt` class is used to modify the values seen in :numref:`c4bf44f7-94bc-4e6c-a713-11c5856bfa88` of a shape.

 Setup
 -----